donalharrison/no1_system/docs/core/Core System.md

 ---

 # System Principles
-The No1s System is . . .
+The No1s System is built on three principles that inform its design and gameplay.
-* The game fiction is dramatic; Drama = Tension + Resolution
+* Great stories have drama, and drama is the product of tension and resolution
-* Cinematics are superior simulation
+* The story is alive and always evolving, the camera is always rolling -- you're always in rounds.
-* The camera is always rolling, you're always in rounds
+* Cinematics are favorable simulation, so the *mechanics* should support the players in taking daring action, facing insurmountable odds, and accomplishing the impossible.

 # Game Fiction Structural Overview